Sadhu: Demographics and lifestyle

-Unlike skilled workers and professionals, there is no certification for sadhus.
-So, it is very difficult to determine the exact number of sadhus.
-According to various assumptions, there are 4 to 5 million sadhus in India today.
-Sadhus are widely respected for their holiness.
+Sadhus are widely considered holy.
 It is also thought that the austere practices of the sadhus help to burn off their karma and that of the community at large.
 Thus seen as benefiting society, sadhus are supported by donations from many people.
 However, reverence of sadhus is by no means universal in India.
 For example, Nath yogi sadhus have been viewed with a certain degree of suspicion particularly amongst the urban populations of India, but they have been revered and are popular in rural India.

 There are naked (digambara, or "sky-clad") sadhus who wear their hair in thick dreadlocks called jata.
 Sadhus engage in a wide variety of religious practices.
 Some practice asceticism and solitary meditation, while others prefer group praying, chanting or meditating.
 They typically live a simple lifestyle, and have very few or no possessions.
 Many sadhus have rules for alms collection, and do not visit the same place twice on different days to avoid bothering the residents.
 They generally walk or travel over distant places, homeless, visiting temples and pilgrimage centers as a part of their spiritual practice.
 Celibacy is common, but some sects experiment with consensual tantric sex as a part of their practice.
 Sex is viewed by them as a transcendence from a personal, intimate act to something impersonal and ascetic.